racersmith/routing/docs/routes/index.md

 `server_silent=False`
 : If `True` then the server function will be called using `anvil.server.call_s`.
 By default this is `False`.

+`sitemap=True`
+: Whether to include this route in the sitemap.
+By default this is `True`.

 ## Route Methods

 `before_load`